verhovsky/books-futures-explained/src/3_generators_pin.md

 2. No need for context switching and saving/restoring CPU state
 3. No need to handle dynamic stack allocation
 4. Very memory efficient
-5. Allowed for borrows across suspension points
+5. Allows us to borrow across suspension points

 The last point is in contrast to `Futures 1.0`.
 With async/await we can do this: